dwaipayan-bond013/Python-Data-Analysis-Portfolio-Projects/Go Bike Rent Analysis/README.md

    - Detailed Insights:
    - Average Count by Temperature Range
        - There's a clear positive correlation between temperature and the average count.
 As temperatures increase, the average count also steadily increases.
-The highest average counts are observed in the warmer temperature ranges, specifically around 28-42°C for temp and 32-46°C for atemp
+The highest average counts are observed in the warmer temperature ranges, specifically around **28-42°C** for temp and **32-46°C** for atemp
        - Expect the highest demand or activity during warmer periods.
 This is critical for resource allocation (e.g., staffing, inventory, vehicle availability for a service like bike rentals)
        - Warm weather is an ideal time for promotions and marketing campaigns to capitalize on the higher natural demand
        - Ensure that services are fully operational and well-maintained in anticipation of peak demand during these warmer months
        - India experiences significant variations in temperature.
 Knowing these optimal ranges helps target specific seasons or regions for increased focus

    - Average Count by Humidity Range:
-       - The average count peaks at moderate humidity levels (specifically, the 20.0-30.0% and 30.0-40.0% ranges), where it reaches the highest levels.
-As humidity either drops very low (below 10%) or rises significantly above 40-50%, the average count tends to decrease
+       - The average count peaks at moderate humidity levels (specifically, the **20.0-30.0%** and **30.0-40.0%** ranges), where it reaches the highest levels.
+As humidity either drops very low (below **10%**) or rises significantly above **40-50%**, the average count tends to decrease
        - Users seem most active or comfortable when humidity is moderate.
 Very dry or very humid conditions affect usage

    - Average Count by Windspeed Range:
-       - The average count appears to be relatively high across a broad range of moderate wind speeds (approximately 11.399 to 34.198 mph), with the highest counts observed around 17.099 to 28.498 mph.
-However, very low wind speeds (below 5-7 mph) and very high wind speeds (above 40 mph) show a decrease in the average count
+       - The average count appears to be relatively high across a broad range of moderate wind speeds (approximately **11.399 to 34.198 mph**), with the highest counts observed around **17.099 to 28.498 mph**.
+However, very low wind speeds (below **5-7 mph**) and very high wind speeds (above 40 mph) show a decrease in the average count
        - Users prefer moderate wind conditions rather than completely still or excessively windy conditions.
 Very strong winds clearly act as a deterrent
        - For outdoor services, high wind speeds can be a safety concern or simply uncomfortable, leading to reduced engagement
        - If relevant, providing real-time wind speed information could help users plan their activities or choose appropriate times